Environmental Protection System

 Environmental Protection Structure

-To ensure efficient and sustained environmental preservation activities, each manufacturing site of Kioxia Group in Japan has established environmental preservation procedures overseen by a General Manager with clearly defined responsibilities and authority.
+To ensure efficient and sustained environmental preservation activities, each manufacturing site of Kioxia Group in Japan has established environmental preservation procedures overseen by a general manager with clearly defined responsibilities and authority.
 An Environment Management Committee deliberates environmental preservation issues across the entire spectrum of environmental activities, including environmental management systems, policies and objectives.
-We have further established a Compliance Committee to supervise and ensure full compliance with all relevant environmental laws and ordinances.
+We have also established a Compliance Committee to ensure full compliance with environmental laws and ordinances.

 Environmental Protection Structure (Using Kioxia Corporation’s Yokkaichi Plant as an Example)